aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-settings/workbookview/_index.md

 ---

 ## **Possible Usage Scenarios**
-When you need to adjust the display of Excel pages, you need to know how to control each module, such as horizontal and vertical scrollbars, whether to hide open Excel files, and so on.
+When you need to adjust the display of Excel pages, you need to know how to control each module, such as horizontal and vertical scrollbars, whether to hide the workbook window, and so on.
 Aspose.Cells offers this feature.
 Aspose.Cells provides the following properties and methods to help you achieve your goals.

 - [**WorkbookSettings.IsHScrollBarVisible**](https://reference.aspose.com/cells/go-cpp/workbooksettings/ishscrollbarvisible/)
 - [**WorkbookSettings.IsVScrollBarVisible**](https://reference.aspose.com/cells/go-cpp/workbooksettings/isvscrollbarvisible/)